cnguyen-uk/An-Introduction-to-Git/README.md

 It may be the case that branches, files, or even commits, share the same names.
 To provide clear disambiguation, Git uses `--`.
 In particular, the argument before the `--` must be a branch name or commit name, and the argument after the `--` must be a filename.

 Wherever appropriate, if a command allows for a filename, branch name, or commit, as argument, it should be assumed that `--` can be utilised to avoid issues in coinciding names.
 Note that names of branches, files, or commits can be blank to indicate that we do not want to have them as an argument.
-Hence, all of the following syntaxes are valid.
+Hence, all of the following syntaxes are valid:

 ```Bash
 git command branch_name -- filename